 ✓ Are interested in immersing yourself in Hawaiian culture

-✓ Love activities like surfing, snorkeling, hiking and kayaking
+✓ Love activities like surfing, snorkeling and hiking

 ✓ Are enthusiastic about conservation and agriculture

 ✓ Would like to go camping and spend time in nature